< Back to Allied Legal Professionals

 Roles and Responsibilities

 Each state allows/requires their ALPs to perform each of these roles to a certain extent.
 To ensure transparency, ALPs must inform their clients that they are not an attorney or that they are working with an attorney.
-States with permanent programs allow ALPs to prepare, sign, and file pleadings while pilot states require the supervising attorneys to sign all pleadings.
-Some states allow their ALPs to attend a client’s deposition, but no state allows ALPs to actively represent their clients at depositions.
+With one exception, states with permanent programs allow ALPs to prepare, sign, and file pleadings while the one pilot state requires the supervising attorneys to sign all pleadings.
+While some states allow their ALPs to attend a client's deposition, no state allows ALPs to actively represent their clients at depositions.
 Click for full size.

 In-Court Representation

-Arizona is the only state with a permanent program that permits its ALPs to provide full in-court representation, meaning they can represent their client in court to the full extent an attorney can.
-The two states with pilot programs—Minnesota and New Hampshire—also allow their ALPs to provide full in-court representation.
-The ALPs in the four remaining states with permanent programs are limited in the services they can provide in court, often limited to sitting next to their client, advising their client as to arguments they should make and evidence they should admit, and answering questions from the judge.
+Arizona, Minnesota, and New Hampshire permit their ALPs to provide full in-court representation, meaning they can represent their clients in court to the full extent an attorney can.
+While Minnesota and New Hampshire ALPs require attorney supervision, they can represent their clients in court without their supervising attorney present.
+The four remaining states limit the services their ALPs can provide in court, often limited to sitting next to their client, making opening and closing statements, advising their client as to arguments they should make and evidence they should admit, and answering questions from the judge.
 Click for full size.

 Attorney Supervision

-The only two states that require attorney supervision of Allied Legal Professionals are those that currently have pilot programs—Minnesota and New Hampshire.
+The only two states that require attorney supervision of ALPs are those that began as pilot programs: Minnesota and New Hampshire.
+Minnesota has since transitioned to a permanent program, and it opted to keep the attorney supervision requirement.
 Click for full size.

 Ownership Interest